kozohosok/gcp-cli-helper/README.md

 **keywords in template:**
 - Parameters: parameter-map to refer by \_sub_ key
-- Defaults: default settings for all resources
+- Defaults: map of default settings for all resources
-- Alias: additional default settings to refer by resources key
+- Alias: additional map of default settings to refer by resources key
 - Resources: resource settings
   - Alias: alias-map keys for additional default settings
   - ID: id of resource